3sidedcube/react-native-sharing/README.md

 This results in a **single interface for sharing** across the supported platforms:

-* Android, with sharing functionality is provided via a native module.
+* Android, with sharing functionality provided via a native module.
-* iOS, with sharing functionality is provided by [ActionSheetIOS](https://facebook.github.io/react-native/docs/actionsheetios.html) (part of react-native).
+* iOS, with sharing functionality provided by [ActionSheetIOS](https://facebook.github.io/react-native/docs/actionsheetios.html) (part of react-native).

 ## Why?